 Live streaming offers an enormous growth potential for businesses.
-With people watching live online video three times as often as traditional (pre-recorded) video, live streaming presents an opportunity that brands don’t want to pass up.
+The global video streaming market is expected to be valued at $330.51 billion by 2030.
+With more and more people watching live online video instead of traditional (pre-recorded) video, live streaming presents an opportunity that brands don’t want to pass up.

-With videos, companies can publish tutorials, product launches, interviews, and behind-the-scenes looks.
-With live videos, brands can create all the same content, but with interaction and engagement from their audience.
-Live streaming also lets brands create content that’s not possible with on-demand video, like a live Q&A session, a virtual conference, or an educational webinar.
+With videos, companies can publish tutorials, product launches, interviews and behind-the-scenes looks.
+With live videos, brands can create all the same content, but they can also interact and engage with their audience.
+Live streaming lets brands create content that’s not possible with on-demand video, like a live Q&A session, a virtual conference or an educational webinar.

 What are the benefits of live video for business?

 Live streaming makes your business stand out from the competition in more than one way.
 It puts you at the top of users’ social media feeds, lets you interact directly with potential customers all over the world, and is an easy way to create more content.
-If your business relied on in-person interaction before 2020, a live streaming content strategy might just be able to save your business during the COVID-19 pandemic.
-Let’s take a closer look at all the benefits of live streaming video for business.
+Let’s take a closer look at the benefits of live streaming video for business.

 - Grow your community: By connecting with viewers directly, you can increase brand awareness and expand your community.
 If you use the right hashtags in your live stream description, you can make yourself easier to find and attract more viewers who will want to engage with the topic you’re discussing.
 With the way today’s social media algorithms work, live video takes priority over static or text-only posts, meaning users are much more likely to see your live stream.